mattermost/docs/source/install/self-managed-changelog.md

  - Updated Safari recommended minimum version to v14.1+.

 ### Important Upgrade Notes
- - The Apps Framework protocol for binding/form submissions has changed, by separating the single `call` into separate `submit`, `form`, `refresh` and `lookup` calls.
+ - The [Apps Framework protocol](https://developers.mattermost.com/integrate/apps/) for binding/form submissions has changed, by separating the single `call` into separate `submit`, `form`, `refresh` and `lookup` calls.
 If any users have created their own Apps, they have to be updated to the new system.

 **IMPORTANT:** If you upgrade from a release earlier than v6.5, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).

 ### Highlights

 #### Apps Framework 1.0: General Availability
- - The App Framework allows developers to build integrations with Mattermost that seamlessly work across Mattermost’s desktop and mobile clients.
+ - The [Apps Framework](https://developers.mattermost.com/integrate/apps/) allows developers to build integrations with Mattermost that seamlessly work across Mattermost’s desktop and mobile clients.
 Apps can be developed using any programming language, as opposed to plugins which must be developed in Go.

+#### Triggers and Actions
+ - Channel admins can now configure certain actions to be executed automatically based on trigger conditions without writing any code.

 #### Actions Restructure
- - The **Actions** menu was restructured to reduce clutter.
+ - The **Actions** menu was restructured to reduce the clutter from Plugins and Apps.

-#### Nested Permalink Previews
- - Added nested previews for permalinks.

 #### Playbook Updates
  - Added retrospective metrics to track up to four key metrics that indicate performance of every run.

-#### Triggers and Actions
- - Channel admins can now configure certain actions to be executed automatically based on trigger conditions without writing any code.

 ### Improvements

 #### User Interface (UI)
+ - Added nested previews for permalinks.
  - Added a right-hand side Channel Info panel to see and interact with channel information.
  - Added support for inline editing of posts.
  - Changed the Mattermost indigo theme to match the dark theme in code blocks.
- - Updated in-product links to legacy domain about.mattermost.com.
+ - Updated in-product links from legacy domain about.mattermost.com to mattermost.com.
- - Added a copy button when hovering over code blocks.
+ - Made it easier to copy code blocks by adding a copy button on hover.
- - Added a post menu item to copy raw text.
+ - Made it easier to copy a message via a new **Copy Text** post menu item.
  - Added a loading indicator to the **Threads** global list each time more posts are fetched on infinite scroll.
  - Added search guidance to the **Threads** global list when no more posts can be loaded.
 This is only shown if you’ve scrolled to load older posts and reach the end of the list.
  - Added accessibility support for custom statuses.